Cornell Library Annex

 Electronic Document Delivery

-If you've ruled out the first two possibilities, and you still can't access your file, please contact Library Annex staff at firstname.lastname@example.org or 253-3431.
+If you have questions about EDD, please contact Annex staff at email@example.com or 253-3431.

 Library Annex Home Page